Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 - Note 1: "**Pause**" button can't be used/remapped because it's a multiple bits hex (need a tool like AutoHotKey).
 - Note 2: other keys (like JIS) may not work if you haven't set the correct language (like japanase).
-- Note 3: the vertical bar `|` cannot be included in the table, because it's used to generate it.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)